-Cindy is a sophomore from San Jose, CA majoring in Biomedical Computation.
+Cindy is a senior from San Jose, CA majoring in Biomedical Computation.
 Her love of writing stems from being part of the journalism program in high school.
 She is also particularly interested in the way computer science and technology impact biomedical research and healthcare.
 As an editor of Intersect, Cindy looks forward to learning more about the intersection between society and various scientific fields.
 She also hopes to help undergraduate students showcase their research and writing in the journal.

 Growing up in Inglewood, CA, Jeramiah was convinced that he would be bio major in college.
 A month after enrolling in Stanford, surprising himself, he happily majored in visual art, which is where his true passion lay.
 However, keeping his interest in science, he found himself drawn to the many scientifically interesting ideas found in Intersect.
 As the intersect cover artist, Jeramiah loves to use his artistic talent to visually represent ideas and concepts found in intersect's various STS papers.